-Over the past few years there’s a trend online of financial experts recommending college students get credit cards.
+Over the past few years there’s been a trend online of financial experts recommending credit cards for college students.
 Is this really a good idea?

 This strain of advice usually includes some of the following arguments:

 - Having credit helps establish a good credit history.

 - Using credit early is educational and can teach the user how to manage debt.

 - Making purchases online is more secure with credit cards.

 We can see the wisdom in some of these arguments, but while they may be good reasons to use credit in general, we still say it’s a bad idea if you asked us should college students have credit cards.

 - Credit cards should be avoided unless the cardholder has steady income and can afford to pay the balance in full every month.
 College students lack the necessary income to remain balance-free, and tend to pay the minimum monthly payment.
 Unless you’re the rare college student who has the income to afford to pay off the credit card balance every month, you shouldn’t be using credit cards.

 - College students should use credit cards for emergencies only.
 In practice, this is rarely the case.
 We say listen to our friend Paul Richard of the ICFE: “If you can eat it, drink it, or wear it, it’s not an emergency!”